Travel in Borneo

 What is the Climate in Borneo?

 Borneo has an equatorial climate.
 It is generally very warm and humid as you would expect from a jungle ecosystem.
 Temperatures rarely rise about 32 Celsius and rarely drop below 20 Celsius at night.
-At higher altitudes in the interior of the island temperatures can be a bit cooler, so please be prepared when traveling to those areas.
+At higher altitudes in the interior of the island temperatures can be a bit cooler, so please be prepared when travelling to those areas.
 The humidity usually rests between 70%-85%.

 Rainfall is common throughout the year, usually happening in large bursts.
 Borneo gets between 60 to 180 inches of rainfall a year.
 The wettest months occur during the monsoon season from October through February.
 March until September is considered the dry season.
 However, this is a jungle habitat, so expect rain throughout the year.
 Even during the monsoon, you can have sunny days, but when it rains, it rains quite intensely.
 Be sure to have rain gear with you during your travels to Borneo.
+Mount Kinabalu has its own weather patterns.

 For more information on preparing for your jungle safari read our Borneo Jungle Tips.